 By Terry Whalin @terrywhalin

-One of the best actions is to diversity in an ever-changing world.
-Get ideas and insights from this prolific editor and author.
+When our world is changing, how to you handle it?
+Get ideas here from this prolific editor and author.
 (ClickToTweet)

 W. Terry Whalin is an acquisitions editor at Morgan James Publishing.
 His work contact information is on the bottom of the second page (follow this link).
 His latest book for writers is 10 Publishing Myths, Insights Every Author Needs to Succeed.
 One of Terry's most popular free ebooks is Straight Talk From the Editor, 18 Keys to a Rejection-Proof Submission.
 He lives in Colorado and has over 200,000 twitter followers.